Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.files.watch({ fileId: "fileId",  });

 /*
 Creates a permission for a file or shared drive.
+For more information on creating permissions, see Share files, folders & drives.
 */
 await gapi.client.drive.permissions.create({ fileId: "fileId",  });